Resources

 Hearing loss or impairment can be temporary or permanent.
 It often comes on gradually as you get older, but it can sometimes happen suddenly.

-- Action on Hearing Loss (RNID) - Employers Hub and support and care for individuals
+- Action on Hearing Loss (RNID)

 - British Sign Language - basic greetings